-It’s normal to experience sadness and to grieve after loss.
-But that doesn’t make it easy.
-Some people say grief is the most powerful thing that can be experienced in everyday life.
-It’s what happens after the loss of someone or something really important to you.
-Everyone experiences grief differently – so try not to compare yourself to anyone else or get too worried if some of this stuff is or isn’t affecting you.
+Grief is what happens after you lose someone or something important to you.
+You don’t even have to know the person for their loss to impact you.
+Everyone experiences grief differently, so try not to compare yourself to anyone else or get too worried if some of this stuff is or isn’t affecting you.

 How long will this go on for?